slowernews/wisdom-tldr/chapters/chapter_1_self.md

 College education may help you make a living.
 Self-education may make you a fortune.
 The value of formal education is signaling, rather than actual learning.
 The purpose of high education is first and foremost to meet people and build relationships.

-> *"«I want to have a safety net so I can get a job.» This is what my daughter said to me.
-Where did she learn the phrase «safety net»?
-Maybe the thing about college is that a child is not yet ready to be an adult.
-It’s the last time they will ever hang out with people their own age.
-My closest friends are not my age.
-In college though, they were.
-It’s scary to be an adult.
-To survive.
-It’s a jungle.
-College is still a walled safe city for kids just like you.
-I would pay a lot to be a child again.
-To not make the mistakes of adulthood.
-To not have those fears.
-So maybe that’s what the college tuition is.
-The cost to extend childhood.
-And the cost of childhood is going up."
+> *"Give a man a fish and you feed him for a day; teach a man to fish and you feed him for a lifetime."
--- James Altucher*
+-- Maimonides*

 > *"Education: the path from cocky ignorance to miserable uncertainty."
 -- Mark Twain*

-> *"If you need a degree to do it, it’s not going to make you wealthy." (...)
+> *"The aim of education is the knowledge, not of facts, but of values."
+-- William Burroughs*

+> *"Education is not the learning of many facts, but the training of the mind to think."
+-- Albert Einstein*

+> *"The highest result of education is tolerance."
+-- Helen Keller*

-"Learning is cheap, education is expensive." (...)
+> *"Nine-tenths of education is encouragement."
-"Given that the main funcion of universities these days is filtering and signaling, the best move is to get admitted to Stanford and then drop out." (...)
-"The overeducated are worse off than the undereducated, having traded common sense for the illusion of knowledge." (...)
-"The modern conceit - educated people think they can outsmart complex systems like evolution, capitalism, weather and biology." (...)
-"You get rewarded for unique knowledge, not effort.
-Effort is required to create unique knowledge."
+-- Anatole France*

+> *"Self-education is, I firmly believe, the only kind of education there is."
--- Naval Ravikant*
+-- Isaac Asimov*

 > *"Learning is a treasure that will follow it’s owner everywhere."
 -- Proverb*

-> *"Give a man a fish and you feed him for a day; teach a man to fish and you feed him for a lifetime."
--- Maimonides*

-> *"Polymaths are late bloomers."
--- Robin Hanson*

-> *"Nine-tenths of education is encouragement."
--- Anatole France*

-> *"Education is not the learning of many facts, but the training of the mind to think."
--- Albert Einstein*

 > *"Education is what survives when what has been learnt has been forgotten."
 -- B.F.
 Skinner*

 > *"The only person who is educated is the one who has learned how to learn and change."
 -- Carl Rogers*

-> *"The highest result of education is tolerance."
--- Helen Keller*

-> *"The aim of education is the knowledge, not of facts, but of values."
--- William Burroughs*

 > *"Education is a progressive discovery of our own ignorance."
 -- Will Durant*